-Recently I follow my hubby to Ipoh on a day trip.
-We had our meal at the famous Nam Heong Coffeeshop in the old town.
-Each of us also had a cup of the famous white coffee which is very creamy.
+Recently I followed my hubby on a day trip to Ipoh.
+We had our meal and the famous white coffee at Nam Heong Coffeeshop in old town.

-After the meal, we went around looking for Lam Fong Biscuit shop that a friend recommended to us.
-It sells many varities of biscuits and the ones that I was looking for comes in the shapes of animals.
-Finally managed to locate the shop after going around the area several times.
+After the meal, we went around looking for Lam Fong Biscuit shop which was recommended by a friend.
+The shop sells many varieties of biscuits and the ones that I was looking for come in the shapes of animals.
+We managed to locate the shop after going around the area several times.

-It is located at No.50, Yau Tat Shin Street/ Jalan Tawil Azar (directly opposite Restoran Lou Wong Tauge Ayam).
-The shop opens from 4pm onwards till 12am at night….. (such an odd opening hours for a biscuit shop).
+Located at No.50, Yau Tat Shin Street/ Jalan Tawil Azar (directly opposite Restoran Lou Wong Tauge Ayam), the shop opens from 4pm onwards till 12am at night….. (such an odd opening hours for a biscuit shop).

-The shop sells many varieties of biscuits and these are the cute looking biscuits that I was looking for, each costing RM2.
+The shop sells many varieties of biscuits and these are the cute looking biscuits that I was looking for.
+Each cost RM2.

-Bought some of them home and now wondering whether I should eat these cute looking biscuits or keeping them…..
+Bought some of them home and now wondering whether I should eat these cute looking biscuits or keep them…..

-Tags: 12am, 4pm, Animals, Biscuit, Biscuits, Coffeeshop, Day Trip, Hubby, Hunting, Lam, Nam, Old Town, Rm2, Several Times, Shapes, Tauge, Tawil, White Coffee, Yau
+Tags: 12am, 4pm, Animals, Biscuit, Biscuit Hunting, Biscuits, Ck Lam, Coffeeshop, Day Trip, Hubby, Hunting, Ipoh, Jalan Tawil Azar, Lam, Lam Fong, Nam, Old Town, Penang Food Blog, Restoran Lou Wong Tauge Ayam, Rm2, Several Times, Shapes, Tauge, Tawil, What2seeonline.Com, White Coffee, Yau, Yau Tat Shin Street

 For dinner, Hubby and myself decided to have something different.
 We went for a Korean dinner at Sam Oh Jeong Restaurant at Cantonment Road.
 This cosy place is located on the right side if you are travelling on Cantonment Road heading towards Gurney Drive.
 Beside it, is Matsuki Japanese Restaurant.